enovin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles: Displays the contents of the /etc/passwd and /etc/hosts files

-4-lastlines: Display the last ten lines of the /etc/passwd file
+4-lastlines: Displays the last ten lines of the /etc/passwd file

+5-firstlines: Displays the first ten lines of the /etc/passwd file